 - Reimbursements are handled on a first-come, first-served basis

-- The entire reimbursement package is due online by Friday, April 28 the Spring 2023 semester.
+- The entire reimbursement package is due online by Friday, July 21st the Summer 2023 semester.
 Failure to submit the proper and complete package by the deadline will cause significant delays, and your final reimbursed amount WILL BE LOWER than what was originally requested, with the possibility of your entire reimbursement package being rejected.

 - After submitting your receipts and check requests for reimbursement, it will take at least FOUR weeks to process all requests.
 Once processed, it can take up to 30 business days to receive your reimbursement.